axelarnetwork/axelar-core/pages/dev/axelarjs-sdk/axelar-query-api.md

 #### getFeeForChainAndAsset

-Given a chain and asset, retrieves the base fee that the network would assess
+Given a chain and asset, retrieves the base fee that the network would assess.

 ```ts
 /**